ErikBoraHuynh/Homelabs/Active Directory/README.md

 ***

-**5. Windows Server 2019 VM: Organizational Unit and Admin User Account Creation**
+**5. Windows Server 2019 VM / Domain Controller: Organizational Unit and Admin User Account Creation**

 I logged back in as the newly installed Domain Controller administrator account to create a new Organizational Unit called _ADMINS and create my own specific administrator user account.